Skip to main content

 I am getting 0 torrents found with qBittorrent and I set my torrentDir

-If you are using qBittorrent 4.6.x or later and have the option to use SQLite database in the Advanced menu in preferences, you will not be able to do torrent based searches.
+If you are using qBittorrent 4.6.x, 5.x, or later, and have the option to use SQLite database in the Advanced menu in preferences, you will not be able to do torrent based searches.
 To be compatible with cross-seed you will need to switch this to fastresume mode and restart qBittorrent.
 This will store actual torrent files in your BT_Backup folder. cross-seed depends on, and indexes, the torrent files for searching.

-We have no current ETA on integration with qBittorrent's SQLite database.
+We have no current ETA on integration with qBittorrent's SQLite database storage mode.

 I'm getting errors in cross-seed on hostingby.design seedbox